centiservice/mats3_site/_docs/C-explore/03-jbang-mats-springconfig.md

 ## Conclusion

 You should now understand a bit of how Mats<sup>3</sup> SpringConfig works.
 By annotating a `@Configuration`-class with `@EnableMats`, you enable bean scanning for annotated Mats Endpoints.
-There are two types: For single-stage Mats Endpoints, you can use `@MatsMapping` on methods of Spring beans.
-For multi-stage Mats Endpoints, you can annotate a class with `@MatsClassMapping`.
+There are two types: For single-stage Endpoints and Terminators, as well as SubscriptionTerminators, you can use `@MatsMapping` on methods of Spring beans.
+For multi-stage Mats Endpoints, you can annotate a class with `@MatsClassMapping`, providing `@Stage`-annotated methods for each stage of the Endpoint.

 The Github project '[mats3-jbang](https://github.com/centiservice/mats3-jbang)' contains all the above files, as well as several others.
 It also has the source for `MatsJbangKit` and `MatsJbangJettyServer`, and if you point your